jhpyle/docassemble/_docs/roles.md

 web browser).

 It isn't a good practice to include complicated computer code like this `interview_url` block in your interview [YAML].
-We included it here so that we could give you a complete example with no hidden detail.
+(You will see in the section on [legal applications] that there is a function available for retrieving the interview URL in a clean way.)
+We included the details here so that we could give you a complete example with no hidden detail.

 In practice, it's a good idea to `include` a question file, such as `basic-questions.yml` from `docassemble.base`, which provides you with